slamdata/purescript-markdown/README.md

 If an info-string is specified, the evaluation must use the specified language or error.
 If no info-string is specified, the default language understood by the Markdown application is used.

-**Note**: This library does not provide any support for evaluation of code, and the code snippets are treated as completely opaque, but the documentation does define *semantics* for these blocks interact with other elements and with the rendering of the document.
+**Note**: This library does not provide any support for evaluation of code, and the code snippets are treated as completely opaque, but the documentation does define *semantics* for how these blocks interact with other elements and with the rendering of the document.

 ### Form Elements